timbergrizz/cascade-nord/README.md

 <br><br>

-# Cascade
+# Cascade - Nord Theme Applied

 **A minimalistic and keyboard centered userChrome**

 Cascade aims to remove a lot of the subjective clutter default Firefox comes with.
 The theme is also highly inspired by the stylistic choices of [SimpleFox](https://github.com/migueravila/SimpleFox) 🦊 by [Miguel Ávila](https://github.com/migueravila).

-This theme was known previously as »*ag.proton*« — but let's be honest: That sounds hella boring.
+This theme was known previously as »_ag.proton_« — but let's be honest: That sounds hella boring.
 What you get is a really simple adaptive layout that works well with the new Proton UI.
 On larger window resolutions Cascade will have a oneline layout which displays the URL bar and tab list next to each other.
 Smaller resultions will stack both UI elements on top of each other for better readability.

 **[Installation](#how-to-use-a-userchromecss-theme) • [Customisation](#customise-cascade-to-your-liking) • [Keyboard Shortcuts](#keyboard-shortcuts)**